mm80843/T3.5/docs/Benef/PBN__Benef_139.md

 # __Feasible solution for mega-tall buildings__

-## Name of the Benefit

-Simulates people flow in mega-tall buildings where real measurements are difficult

 ## Description of Benefits pertaining to Beneficiaries

 * [Enables accurate occupancy estimation in mega-tall buildings, resulting in better building design and operation decisions](https://github.com/mm80843/T3.5/blob/main/docs/BenefReturn/PBN__BenefReturn_138.md)